 When she’s not juggling her family life, Thompson is promoting her business.
 She stays motivated by remembering, “Entrepreneurship can be frustrating and draining sometimes.
 When you find yourself feeling burned out, just take a step back and focus on something else for a little bit.
 You’ll feel refreshed and better equipped to handle those challenges.”

 14. Jeff Lindor, The Gentlemen’s Factory

 Building a strong network is one of the keys to entrepreneurial success.
-This mindset motivated Jeff Lindor to establish Groomed Success and The Gentleman’s Factory in Brooklyn, New York.
+This mindset motivated Jeff Lindor to establish Groomed Success and The Gentlemen’s Factory in Brooklyn, New York.

 Groomed Success provides mentoring and career development for at-risk young adults in New York City through workshops and programming.
-The Gentleman’s Factory is a co-working space and digital platform dedicated to building a professional network of African-American men.
+The Gentlemen’s Factory is a co-working space and digital platform dedicated to building a professional network of African-American men.

-Lindor’s mission for both Groomed Success and The Gentleman’s Factory is to create spaces where African-American males can thrive.
+Lindor’s mission for both Groomed Success and The Gentlemen’s Factory is to create spaces where African-American males can thrive.
 His greatest advice for business owners is, “Entrepreneurship is a roller coaster ride.
 You cannot allow every shortcoming to control your emotions.
 If you do, you will be very limited in this entrepreneurial journey.”

 15. Stanley “Teddy” Phillips, Ark Creative Company